NFL hopeful Michael Sam draws support after announcing he is gay

 Sam, a 6-foot, 2-inch (188-cm), 260-pound (118-kg) pass rusher who graduated in December, was named Defensive Player of the Year in the Southeastern Conference (SEC) after leading the SEC with 11.5 sacks and 19 tackles for a loss.

-University spokesman Chad Moller said the attitude on and off campus toward Sam has been "overwhelmingly positive."
+The NFL issued a statement applauding Sam's "honesty and courage and university spokesman Chad Moller said the attitude on and off campus toward Sam has been "overwhelmingly positive."

 "I'm not naive to think there hasn't been negative comments out there in the social media world, but it's really been a proud moment" for the school, said Moller.